New Jersey Jackals: 2025

 The Jackals wound up doing worse in the 2025 season, falling to last place in the Frontier League East Division.
 Also, on the morning of August 8, 2025, there was a 30-inch water main break behind Hinchliffe Stadium, which caused the two home games vs. the Brockton Rox for that day and the next day to be postponed.
 Instead, water distribution took place at the stadium.
 It wasn't until a week later on August 16, 2025 that the Jackals were able to play again at Hinchliffe Stadium after the main break was fixed.
 On that day, the Jackals played a double header against Schaumburg Boomers.
 Game 1 was a 5-4 Jackals victory while Game 2 was a 7-4 Boomers victory.

+2026

+On November 18, 2025, Bobby Jones returned as the Jackals manager for his second stint with the team following the departure of Albert Gonzalez.
+The Jackals improved significantly and returned to the postseason for the first time in three years.
+They also clinched a division title for the first time since 2004.
+However, they were swept by the Ottawa Titans in the Wild Card round.

 Team identity

 Rivalries

 The Jackals developed strong rivalries with two teams out of geographical proximity and frequent playoff confrontations.
 The "Battle of the Hudson River" with the New York Boulders is so-called as the Jackals' stadiums in the New York metropolitan area were always less than 30 miles and across the Hudson River from Clover Stadium.
 Paterson's proximity with Augusta also led to a rivalry with the Sussex County Miners, the "Battle of New Jersey".
 The Jackals and the Miners are the only two Frontier League teams located in the state of New Jersey.